SlimeVR/SlimeVR-Docs-Site/src/diy/smol-slimes/smol-slimes-community-straps.md

 1. Wrap band around tracker position.
 2. Cut the band slightly longer than needed to wrap fully around the tracker.
-3. Put case and buckles on band.
+3. Attach the case and buckles to the band.

 #### Required Components